Planning A Remodel

 This is hands down THE most important question and will drive your budget and very likely drive your non-negotiables.
 For example, are you just trying to update the look of your kitchen to sell your home?
 If that’s the case, you won’t want to over-improve or over-spend, even if your finances permit a large budget.
-However, if your intention is to create a “dream” kitchen that you will enjoy for 15-20 years or longer, you will see it more as an investment.
+However, if your intention is to create a “dream” kitchen that you will enjoy for many years to come, you will see it more as an investment.
 If you are preparing for retirement and want the kitchen to last as long as you are in the home, you will want to do things that will allow the space to adapt to meet your needs.

 If you’re planning for the long-term, take some time.
 Don’t remodel on a whim!